google-github-actions/run-gemini-cli/docs/observability.md

 -   `<OWNER/REPO>`: Your GitHub repository in the format `owner/repo`.

-After the script completes, it will output the values for the inputs listed above.
-You must add these to your GitHub repository's variables (and GEMINI_API_KEY as a secret) to complete the setup.
+After the script completes, it will output a link to where you can edit your repository variables.
+Click the link and add the variables output by the script into your GitHub "Repository variables".
+Finally, add your it will output the values for the inputs listed above.

+Also add your `GEMINI_API_KEY` as a secret, which is discussed [here](https://github.com/google-github-actions/run-gemini-cli?tab=readme-ov-file#getting-started), to complete the setup.

 ## Advanced Setup